 I.D.
+Resources

-Resources I.D.1.
+I.D.1.
 The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for resident education.
-(Core) I.D.1.a) This must include the availability of adequate clinical and teaching space, including meeting rooms, examination rooms, computers, and office space outside of the inpatient and outpatient units.
-I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote resident well-being and provide for: ^(Core) I.D.2.a) access to food while on duty; (Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for residents with proximity appropriate for safe patient care; ^(Core)
+(Core) I.D.1.a) There must be adequate space and equipment for the educational program, including meeting rooms, classrooms with visual and other educational aids, study areas for residents, office space for faculty members and residents, diagnostic and therapeutic facilities, laboratory facilities, computer support, and appropriate on-call facilities for male and female residents and faculty members.
+(Core) I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote resident well-being and provide for: (Core) I.D.2.a) access to food while on duty; (Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for residents with proximity appropriate for safe patient care; (Core)